-Forward head posture (aka forward neck posture) is an extremely common condition that I see in my practice on a daily basis.
+Forward head posture (aka forward neck posture) is an extremely common postural deformity, affecting between 66% and 90% of the population.

 The good news is with a few simple exercises, posture awareness and workstation modifications and you can start correcting this posture!